frederic-perez/AmE-dictionary/dictionary.md

 __abuzz__
 __abysmal__
 __accoitrements__
-__accolade__ :two: _n_ An award or privilege granted as a special honour or as an acknowledgement of merit. _Syn_ honour, recognition _The hotel has won numerous accolades._
+__accolade__ _n_ :three: An award or privilege granted as a special honour or as an acknowledgement of merit. _Syn_ honour, recognition _The hotel has won numerous accolades._
 __accommodation__ _n_ :open_mouth: Accommodation is all about making room — it can mean a room or place where you will stay or an agreement about sharing something.
 __accord__ _Postponed the signing of an accord._
 __according to plan__ _If everything goes according to plan._